purepasser-by/purepasser-by.github.io/_pages/about.md

   - /about.html
 ---

 He is pursuing his master's degree at the School of Information, Xiamen University, and conducts research in the [Natural Language Processing Laboratory](http://nlp.xmu.edu.cn/).
-His research focuses on machine translation, sign language translation, and large language models.
+His research focuses on (multimodal) large language models.

 ---